 The first problem is that they often have a very obvious answer.
 Whether it is from a moral standpoint or how you think the game wants you to make the choice.
 There are lots of cues given to the player as to which path will lead to the outcome they want.
 These cues rob the choices of any stress or trepidation as you know what you should do.
 Also, when there is a choice with a level of morality attached to it there is no ambiguity to it.
 Even though the game tries extremely hard to make the player worry about whether they’ve done the right thing or not.
 It attempts to sow these seeds of doubt through dialogue that happens between Lola and Milo.
 And this is where the most egregious hole in Afterparty’s narrative appears.

 Throughout your journey, you swap control between Milo and Lola.
 Making important decisions with first one then the other.
 The problem with this system is that, as only one player controls both characters the decisions made all tend to align.
 When I speak as one I give the same sort of answers that I would with the other.
 This makes scenes when they are disagreeing feel out of character for them.
 It made it so I never really felt like I got to know either character.

 Beyond choice-driven dialogue, the game also sports a number of mini-games the player engages with.
 Bar staples like beer pong and others are represented and well done.
 These are sprinkled nicely throughout the game.
 They always manage to come along at just the right time.
 Their presence keeps Afterparty from being just walking and talking.

-The only other thing about Afterparty that i feel bears mentioning is how often the game’s visuals tend to chug.
+The only other thing about Afterparty that I feel bears mentioning is how often the game’s visuals tend to chug.
 This is especially true in sequences when the player is traveling between the island locations the game occurs on.
 The game’s visuals struggle during these sequences so bad that if it was running off physical media I’d think my disc had scratches on it.
-With out right pauses n visual stutters marking these moments.
+With outright pauses and visual stutters marking these moments.